Brewing up a cup-change

 "In a world where convenience often trumps sustainability, we're making reuse more convenient by using visible, intuitive, and effortless messaging."

-Other players in the reusable cup market include Huskee, which makes its cups from coffee husks.
+Other players in the reusable cup market include Huskee, which adds spent coffee husks to its keep cups.
 Huskee launched its cup-swapping program, HuskeeSwap, about five years ago across a network of cafes.

 Recently, Huskee was acquired by eco-packaging company BioPak.
 Another swap-and-go company, Green Caffeen, also operated in this space with an app-based borrowing model, although it ceased operations last year.

 Cercle's mission is to create the "hassle free reusable cup of the future".
-The company recently launched two new Drop Pods - Drop Pod Metal which is strong and study and Drop Pod Lite which is made from 50% post consumer plastic.
-Cercle Lite, a new cup addition to Cercle's reuse system, is launching soon.
+The company recently launched two new Australian-made Drop Pods - Drop Pod Metal which is strong and study and Drop Pod Lite which is made from 50% post consumer plastic.
+Cercle Lite, a new cup addition to Cercle's reuse system, has also now been launched.
 This cup was designed by UK-based Circular&Co which Cercle has partnered with.
-The cup is based on two years of research and is ergonomic and lightweight.
+The cup is based on two years of research and is ergonomic and lightweight and has embedded RFID tech for real time tracking and reporting.